Skip to content

 Since C doesn’t natively support asynchronous operations, this can be one of the more challenging aspects of working with Ecewo.
 As a result, async behavior may differ a bit from what you’re used to.

-Ecewo includes an async.h module that provides task() and then() APIs, similar to promise().then() behavior in JavaScript.
+Ecewo includes an async.h module that provides task() and then() functions, similar to promise().then() behavior in JavaScript.
 These are simplify working with libuv, a native C library designed for asynchronous I/O operations.

-async.h uses a thread pool approach, meaning it creates a new thread each time it runs.
-Therefore, using it for lightweight tasks may result in thread-switching overhead and unnecessary memory usage.
+async.h uses libuv’s thread pool to execute tasks in the background.
+While it doesn’t create a new thread for every task, using it for very lightweight operations may still introduce context-switching overhead and unnecessary resource usage.

-For this reason, it is recommended to use async.h only for heavy operations — such as file based operations or external API calls.
+For this reason, it is recommended to use async.h only for heavy or long-running operations — such as processing large files or making external API calls that involve network latency or blocking behavior.

 Async operations in Ecewo are implemented as an operation chain.
 A chain includes: